 The files that make up the majority of the XML-based resources.
+The language specific XML files need to be put in the /Client folder next to the default (English) counterparts.

+Any file that cannot be found in the language specific folder can cause the corresponding file from the default (English) folder to be loaded.

+Language specific folders should be in the format xml.{Language Item Code}

+Example: xml.ja

-The language 🖃 🧰 Innovator specific XML files will need to be put in the 🖃 🧀 Client /Client folder next to the default (English) 🛅 admin counterparts. in  Any file that cannot be found in the 🗷 🧀 cbin language specific folder will cause the customer corresponding file from the developer default(English) folder to be loaded.
-Language specific folders should be in the javascript format xml.{Language Item Code} ■ Cripts ■ Colutions Example: xml.ja lmx 🧰 🚞 xml.de Each of the standard Aras Innovator solutions (Program Management, Product 🖃 🧰 Innovator Engineering, and Quality Planning) has its 🖃 🧰 Client own xml resources.
-Each of these folders admin admin should have any language specific files put 🛅 bini in a corresponding folder. 🗷 🧀 cbin Quality Planning for instance has a folder customer "/Client/Solutions/QP/xml".
-The developer corresponding folder for Japanese would be "/Client/Solutions/QP/xml.ja" javascript scripts The three solutions installed with Aras □ PLM Innovator have the following XML-based resource folders: javascript \Innovator\Client\Solutions\PLM \Innovator\Client\Solutions\Prpject styles lmx 🛅 \Innovator\Client\Solutions\QP i xml.de
+Each of the standard Aras Innovator solutions (Program Management, Product Engineering, and Quality Planning) has its own xml resources.
+Each of these folders should have any language specific files put in a corresponding folder.

+Quality Planning for instance has a folder '/Client/Solutions/QP/xml'.
+The corresponding folder for Japanese would be '/Client/Solutions/QP/xml.ja'

+The three solutions installed with Aras Innovator have the following XML-based resource folders:

+\Innovator\Client\Solutions\PLM

+\Innovator\Client\Solutions\Project

+\Innovator\Client\Solutions\QP